lehuukimlam/btc_analytics/README.md

 ## 1.5 Derive findings

-After loading into Power BI, build visualisations or check the optional `powerbi/` folder (if included) for screenshots and summary insights.
+After loading into Power BI, build visualisations or check the optional `powerbi/` folder for screenshots and summary insights.

 ---